evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 92.0 kWh and a net usable capacity of 87.5 kWh, providing a 4.5 kWh buffer (4.9%) for battery protection.
+Operating at a nominal voltage of 550.5 volts, it qualifies as an 800-volt battery system.
+This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 550 km (342 miles), with an energy consumption rate of 15.9 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.